François Bustillo

-François-Xavier Bustillo OFM Conv. (born 23 November 1968) is a Spanish-born French Catholic prelate who has served as Bishop of Ajaccio since 2021.
+François-Xavier Bustillo OFM Conv. (born 23 November 1968), known as François Bustillo, (Note: The website of his diocese calls him "François Bustillo" and he has used this shortened form of his name for all his published books.
+He is often referred to by that name on Church websites and in other media.) is a Spanish-born French Catholic prelate who has served as Bishop of Ajaccio since 2021.
 He is a member of the Conventual Franciscans and has spent his priesthood in France.
 Pope Francis made him a cardinal on 30 September 2023.

-He names himself François Bustillo on the website of his diocese (Note: He has used this shortened form of his name for all his published books.) and is often referred to by that name on Church websites and in other media.